janskibh/wormhole-ra/README.md

 ## Requirements
 - A linux server.
-- A VPS on the internet with an SSH server.
+- A VPS on the internet with SSH.

 ## Installation